FatihBozik/ocp8-study-guide/advanced-class-design/README.md

 System.out.println(s == Season.SUMMER); // true
 ```

-An enum provides a method to get an array fo all the values.
+An enum provides a method to get an array of all the values.
 You can use this like any normal array, including in a loop.

 ```java
 for(Season season: Season.values()) {